Salma-fathi/kid_chat/README.md

 ## License

 Kide Chat is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ---